makerdao/developer-portal/content/resources/documentation/keepers/chief-keeper.md

 Its purpose is to lift the `hat` in DSChief as well as streamline executive actions.

 To `lift` a spell, that spell must have more approvals than the current `hat`.
 The approvals of this spell can fluctuate and be surpassed by other spells, some of which could be malicious.
 This keeper "guards" the `hat` by ensuring the spell with the most approval is always the `hat`.
-The `chief-keeper` does this in order to maximize the barrier of entry \(approval\) to `lift` a spell to the hat, thus acting as a "guard" against malicious governance actions.
+The `chief-keeper` does this in order to maximize the barrier of entry approval to `lift` a spell to the hat, thus acting as a "guard" against malicious governance actions.

 While in operation, the `chief-keeper`:

 - Monitors each new block for a change in the state of executive votes
-- `lift`s the hat for the spell \(`yay`\) most favored \(`approvals[yay]`\)
+- `lift`s the hat for the spell `yay` most favored `approvals[yay]`
 - Schedules spells in the GSM by calling `DSSSpell.schedule()`
 - Executes spells after their `eta` has elapsed in the GSM by calling `DSSSpell.cast()`

 #### Review

-The following section assumes familiarity with the [DSChief](https://github.com/dapphub/ds-chief), DSSSpells, and [DSPause](https://github.com/dapphub/ds-pause) \(Governance Security Module\), as well as the processes within [MakerDAO Governance](https://community-development.makerdao.com/governance).
+The following section assumes familiarity with the [DSChief](https://github.com/dapphub/ds-chief), DSSSpells, and [DSPause](https://github.com/dapphub/ds-pause) Governance Security Module, as well as the processes within [MakerDAO Governance](https://community-development.makerdao.com/governance).

 ## Architecture